ConvertKit/cassandra_kit/README.md

 ### ActiveModel Support ###

-Cequel supports ActiveModel functionality, such as callbacks, validations, dirty attribute tracking, naming, and serialization.
+CassandraKit supports ActiveModel functionality, such as callbacks, validations, dirty attribute tracking, naming, and serialization.
 If you're using Rails 3, mass-assignment protection works as usual, and in Rails 4, strong parameters are treated correctly.
 So we can add some extra ActiveModel goodness to our post